 Handbooks are one-volume compilations of useful tables and text that serve as a shortcut to important factual data and techniques.
 If you need a literature value or information about an instrument, reagent chemical, indicator, or specific technique, a handbook is a good first place to look.

 Search for books and e-books in our Library Catalog.
 You can search by keyword, subject heading, author name, or ISBN.
-The Catalog will tell you if we have a book in the UT Libraries, where it is located, what its current status is, and allow you to request it if it's checked out to someone else.
+The Catalog will tell you if we have a book in the UT Libraries, where it is located, what its current status is, and allow you to request it through our Pick it Up service.
 If it's an e-book, you will find a link to it.

 When you're looking for e-books, the Library Catalog is the only source of links to e-books that the library makes available.